zew/go-questionnaire/README.md

 * Subpackaging is done by concern, neither too amorphous nor too atomic.

-* Go-App-Tpl has no "hooks" or interfaces for isolation of "framework" code.
+* go-app-tpl has no "hooks" or interfaces for isolation of "framework" code.
  Just copy it and add your handlers.
  Future updates can be merged.